-- The descriptions included in these tables serve as the basis for the Yorktown's zoning district regulations. - The updated zoning ordinance regulations may go beyond the provisions outlined under the "development and design concepts."
-For example, most of the tables do not discuss building height, but maximum heights are currently, and will continue to be, regulated under the zoning ordinance. - Although Yorktown's residential districts have remained largely unchanged, the commercial districts are being altered and updated.
+- The Proposed Land Use Plan includes several new zoning and overlay districts.
+These new districts are intended to help implement proposals in the various elements of the Comprehensive Plan.
+Some of the previous zoning districts are being replaced or changed, while others are being maintained.
+Most of the new or revised zoning districts are for commercial areas. - Each district is summarized in a single table, which includes a purpose statement, a list of allowable land uses, and a description of "development and design concepts." - The descriptions included in these tables serve as the basis for the Yorktown's zoning district regulations. - The updated zoning ordinance regulations may go beyond the provisions outlined under the "development and design concepts."
+For example, most of the tables do not discuss building height, but maximum heights are currently, and will continue to be, regulated under the zoning ordinance. - Although Yorktown's residential districts have remained largely unchanged, the commercial districts are being significantly altered and updated.
 Currently, the commercial zoning districts promote auto-oriented development patterns, which promote automobile access and parking.
-New zoning districts provide for pedestrian-oriented environments as well.
+New zoning districts provide for mixed-use, pedestrian-oriented environments as well.

-Policy 2-3: Ensure that new development and roadway and infrastructure improvements are compatible with the Proposed Land Use Plan, as well as with the other provisions of this Comprehensive Plan.
+Policy 5-3: Ensure that new development and roadway and infrastructure improvements are compatible with the Proposed Land Use Plan, as well as with the other provisions of this Comprehensive Plan.

-• This will help work toward the overall vision espoused throughout this Plan.
+This will help work toward the overall vision espoused throughout this Plan.
 It will promote better circulation and natural resource conservation, as well as an enhanced quality of life overall.

-Policy 2-4: Monitor future development and population trends, and regularly update the Land Use Plan and Comprehensive Plan.
+Policy 5-4: Monitor future development and population trends, and regularly update the Land Use Plan and Comprehensive Plan.

-• As new development occurs, portions of the Land Use Plan may no longer make sense, or new ideas may spring forth.
+As new development occurs, portions of the Land Use Plan may no longer make sense, or new ideas may spring forth.
 The Town should regularly reevaluate and update the Plan, so that it remains current and relevant.
 The Town should establish a reasonable time horizon for a comprehensive update.

-Policy 2-5: Consider using Overlay Zones to protect unique resources from the impacts of development.
+Policy 5-5: Consider using Farmland Preservation Overlay Zone and Conservation Overlay Zone to preserve farmland and protect natural resources from the impacts of development.